Selling out

-"Selling out", or "sold out" in the past tense, is a common expression for the compromising of a person's integrity, morality, authenticity, or principles by forgoing the long-term benefits of the collective or group in exchange for personal gain, such as money or power.
+To "sell out" is to compromise one's integrity, morality, authenticity, or principles in exchange for personal gain, such as money or power.
 In terms of music or art, selling out is associated with attempts to tailor material to a mainstream or commercial audience.
 For example, a musician who alters their material to encompass a wider audience, and in turn generates greater revenue, may be labeled by fans who pre-date the change as a "sellout".
+People who take well-paying jobs that involve ethically questionable activities, especially jobs that prop up the status quo, can also be accused of "selling out".
 "Sellout" also refers to someone who gives up, or disregards someone or something for some other thing or person.

 In sports

-In sports franchises, a "sellout" is a person or group claiming to adhere to the ideology of putting the collective interests of the team, franchise or fans above their own individual accomplishments or financial gain, only to follow these claims up with actions contradicting them, such as an athlete or coach pledging to stay with a team until a specific goal is accomplished, but immediately deciding to leave the team for financial gain.
+In the context of professional sports, a "sellout" is a person or group claiming to adhere to the ideology of putting the collective interests of the team, franchise or fans above their own individual accomplishments or financial gain, only to follow these claims up with actions contradicting them, such as an athlete or coach pledging to stay with a team until a specific goal is accomplished, but immediately deciding to leave the team for financial gain.

+A prominent and fairly recent example is when National Basketball Association (NBA) player Kevin Durant signed a contract with the Golden State Warriors prior to the 2016–17 NBA season.
+Durant had previously expressed his commitment to the Oklahoma City Thunder, and at the time, the Thunder had a fierce rivalry with Golden State, having blown a 3–1 series lead in the 2016 Western Conference finals just two months before Durant signed with the Warriors.
+His decision resulted in fierce backlash, as many critics felt he took the "easy way out."